-With respect to economic sanctions, Ori has led internal investigations, helped companies respond to OFAC subpoenas, drafted license applications and self-disclosures to OFAC, and provided advice and counsel on the applicability of OFAC regulations to a wide range of business conduct.
+In the economic sanctions area, Ori conducts internal investigations, helps companies respond to OFAC subpoenas, drafts license applications and self-disclosures to OFAC, and provides advice and counsel on the applicability of OFAC regulations to a wide range of business conduct.
 In 2019, he was listed in Who’s Who Legal’s directory of leading international sanctions lawyers.

-Prior to entering private practice, Ori was a founding member of the CFPB, where he served as a deputy enforcement director for litigation.
-In that capacity, he was part of the CFPB’s enforcement leadership team, supervised a team of 20 enforcement attorneys and oversaw enforcement matters from inception through investigation, settlement and litigation.
+Prior to entering private practice, Ori was a founding member of the CFPB, where he served as a deputy enforcement director for litigation and oversaw enforcement matters from inception through investigation, settlement and litigation.
 Ori was also one of the principal drafters of the CFPB’s Rules of Practice for Adjudication Proceedings, which govern the agency’s handling of administrative enforcement actions.

 - Represented banks, mortgage originators, mortgage servicers, consumer reporting agencies, retailers, lead generators and other entities in CFPB enforcement investigations concerning a broad range of issues.